arduino/arduino-ide/BUILDING.md

 If you’re familiar with TypeScript, the [Theia IDE](https://theia-ide.org/), and if you want to contribute to the project, you should be able to build the Arduino IDE locally.
 Please refer to the [Theia IDE prerequisites](https://github.com/theia-ide/theia/blob/master/doc/) documentation for the setup instructions.
+> **Note**: Node.js 14 must be used instead of the version 12 recommended at the link above.

 Once you have all the tools installed, you can build the editor following these steps